tkkagotho/Bug-Reports/README.md

-This is a collection of bugs that I have discovered out in the wild Navigate to the wiki section
+Navigate to the wiki section to view reports